michaelarn0ld/michaelarn0ld/README.md

 ## Hello World
-I'm a technologist with deep knowledge in platform and infrastructure development.
-Since May 24' I've been at Amazon in San Diego, where I build supply-side enforcement software for the Advertising Trust team.
-Before this, I spent a few years with Amazon Web Services in Palo Alto, where I designed and developed testing and deployment infrastructure for RDS Aurora MySQL.

-I have experience developing resilient deployment frameworks for global services, designing fault-tolerant and scalable distributed systems, and collaborating with product managers to deliver software features used by millions of users.

-I am a lifelong learner and am in love with the pursuit of personal growth.
-In my free time, you're likely to find me engaged in one of my hobbies, or working on some personal coding projects.
-Code reflects life, so I often try to codify various components of my own life.
+I'm a software engineer with expertise in distributed systems and platform engineering.
+I currently work at Amazon Advertising in San Diego, where I build event-driven systems that model and enforce advertising policy, in real time, across large-scale global ad serving infrastructure.

+Previously I worked at AWS on the Aurora MySQL team, where I developed the software platform and deployment infrastructure used to validate database releases across AWS regions worldwide.

+My work generally sits at the intersection of scalable backend architecture, event-driven systems, and developer infrastructure.
+I enjoy building reliable systems that automate complex operational workflows and enable large engineering organizations to move faster and deliver more.

+Outside of work I'm usually surfing, traveling, or experimenting with hobbyist projects that automate pieces of my life.
+I love to dive deep and am motivated by curiosity and a desire to keep learning.

 If you want to reach me, please check out my website or email me directly